Xudmud/CSCI3916_HW4/README.md

 Known limitations:
 Multiple reviews can be posted for a movie by the same user.
 I plan to modify the POST request to either create a new review or update an existing one, depending on if the user has already posted a review or not.
-At the moment, deleting a movie does not delete its associated reviews.
+At the moment, deleting a movie does not delete its associated reviews, though the reviews can be deleted with the DELETE method on the /reviews route